Fifth Annual Not for Profits and Charities Regulatory Conference

 Legal Risks and Regulatory Issues in Managing Volunteers - Alison Baker, Partner, Hall & Wilcox, Melbourne

-Update from the ACNC: Reporting and Regulatory Compliance - Prue Monument, Director – Compliance, Australian Charities and Not for Profits Commission
+Update from the ACNC: Reporting and Regulatory Compliance - Murray Baird, Assistant Commissioner General Counsel, Australian Charities and Not-for-profits Commission

 Structuring and Restructuring Charities and Not for Profits